sherlockcpp/mylearning/main.md

 16384_vm - to track which pages are known to have no dead tuples.

+	/*
+	 * Reset the next slot pointer.
+This encourages the use of low-numbered
+	 * pages, increasing the chances that a later vacuum can truncate the
+	 * relation.
+We don't bother with a lock here, nor with marking the page
+	 * dirty if it wasn't already, since this is just a hint.
+	 */
+	((FSMPage) PageGetContents(page))->fp_next_slot = 0;

+For example, consider this tree:

+		   7
+	   7	   6
+	 5	 7	 6	 5
+	4 5 5 7 2 6 5 2
+				T

+Assume that the target node is the node indicated by the letter T, and we're searching for a node with value of 6 or higher.
+The search begins at T. At the first iteration, we move to the right, then to the parent, arriving at the rightmost 5.
+At the second iteration, we move to the right, wrapping around, then climb up, arriving at the 7 on the third level.
+7 satisfies our search, so we descend down to the bottom, following the path of sevens.
+This is in fact the first suitable page to the right of (allowing for wraparound) our start point.

 # column store Hydra

 A meta table to record each data block which contains a chunk of data of the